RovisLab/LVD-NMPC/README.md

 ### Running the code

-Each of the algorithms has a main function inside its own script, where a few parameters which can be modified in order to run it.
+Each of the algorithms has a main function inside its own script, where a few parameters can be modified in order to run it.
 They all run inside GridSim, which is an autonomous driving simulator engine that uses a car-like robot architecture to generate occupancy grids from simulated sensors.

 #### Neuro-evolution